pfucile/raven/README.md

  ```
 Make the file executable using chmod +x and restart the computer

-### edit the Group names and other particulars in the raven file(src/raven_code.cpp) according to the specifications of the robot
+### Edit the Group names and other particulars in the raven file(src/raven_code.cpp) according to the specifications of the robot
   * change the PLANNING_GROUP to the group name used in moveit
   * change tcp_frame to the name if the end-effector of the robot
   * change base_farame to the name of the base link of the robot